adzaria/notes/README.md

 # Knowledge base

-*This repository serves as a personal archive, encompassing my personal notes, training exercises, and a curated selection of books, websites, and articles.*
+*This repository serves as a personal archive, encompassing personal notes, training exercises, and a curated selection of books, websites, and articles.*

 ## Bookshelf